-The Parthenon is one of the most famous and iconic ancient sites in the world.
-Approximately 7.2 million people visit the Parthenon each year, which makes it a very busy and crowded site.
+The Acropolis and Parthenon in Athens, Greece are one of the most famous and iconic ancient sites in the world.
+Approximately 7.2 million people visit the Acropolis and Parthenon each year, which makes it a very busy and crowded site.
 But I have some tips to make your visit a little bit easier, and hopefully more enjoyable.

 1. Visit the Acropolis Museum First